kemingy/kemingy.github.io/content/blogs/2024-10-12-rabitq-bench.md

 I thought `popcnt` already solved the binary dot product, but the [FlameGraph](https://share.firefox.dev/3Yk3Ok8) shows that `count_ones()` only takes 7% of the `binary_dot_product`.
 Although the AVX512 has the `vpopcntq` instruction, I would prefer to use the AVX2 simulation since it's more common.

 [This](https://github.com/komrad36/popcount/blob/master/popcnt.h) is a good reference for the `popcnt` implementation with AVX2.
 The [commit edabd4a](https://github.com/kemingy/rabitq/commit/edabd4a64c5b8ea2637b5332105638edf16afa7c) re-implement this in Rust which improves the QPS by **11%** for GIST.
+This trick only works when the vector has more than 256 dimensions, which means 256 bits for the binary representation.

 ### Inline